gavnk/Project-IV-FYP-Collaborative-Tasks-of-a-Dual-Arm-System/README.md

 arms to allow for IK movements and control of the end effector and not just the joints.

 By running the tasks below, the camera will detect the AR tag markers 1,2 or 3 and start performing the operations.
-Task 1: Passing of an object
+- Task 1: Passing of an object
-Task 2: Pick up Platform 1
+- Task 2: Pick up Platform 1
-Taks 3: Pick up Platform 2
+- Task 3: Pick up Platform 2
-Task 4: Custom PID control of shared object
+- Task 4: Custom PID control of shared object

 Hardware:
 - 2x 4DOF OpenmanipulatorX Robotic Arms by Robotis